Feb 02, 2026

 Read story

-A Taxpayer Identification Number (TIN) is a unique number issued by the IRS to track individuals and entities for tax purposes.
-It’s a broad term that encompasses various types of identification numbers used to report taxes and meet federal tax requirements.
+A TIN is a unique number issued by the IRS to track individuals and entities for tax purposes.
+It’s a broad term that encompasses various types of identification numbers used to report taxes and meet federal tax requirements, including:

 Whether you’re an individual or a business owner, having the correct TIN is essential for ensuring tax compliance and avoiding delays with the IRS.